RarogCmex/scinext-overlay/README.rst

 Adding the repository
 ---------------------

-This is actual untill the repo will added to official overlay index.
+This is actual untill the repo will be added to official overlay index.

 Add the repository via:
 ::